darellanodev/gif-tower-defense/README.md

 - Code improvements:

   - [ ] Use PathMovement in Enemy class
-  - [ ] Extract MagicUFO movement to other class like MagicUFOMovement
   - [ ] Extract class for collision for MagicFireball and MagicIceBall
-  - [ ] Extract class for abduction for MagicUFO

 - The player can: